 Works from the Lodeveans Collection shown alongside historic works from the York City Art Gallery Collection.→ York City Art Gallery (www)

 This exhibition presented a series of new paintings by artist John Kindness.
 For this exhibition Kindness explored the English eighteenth-century domestic interior through wallpaper designs inspired by the graphic art of William Hogarth.
 Celebrating the importance of comedy in Hogarth’s work and his role as a pioneer of the comic strip, Kindness’ work also takes inspiration from Dudley Watkins, the creator of the comic book character Desperate Dan.
 8 October 2008 - 31 December 2008.→ Google search for the exhibition (www)

 Fifteen contemporary artists were invited to respond to the Foundling Museum's collection.
 Their works ranged from a cascade of kinetic sculpture above the Museum’s main staircase to a ‘lollipop opera’ inspired by Handel’s Foundling Hospital Anthem.
 RSVP continued the tradition begun by the artist William Hogarth in providing a platform for emerging contemporary artists: Thomas Gainsborough, whose first well-known work The Charterhouse was produced for the Hospital when he was just twenty-one.
 28 September - 18 November 2007.→ Google search for the exhibition (www)

 SELECTED EXHIBITIONS BEFORE 2007

-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.
 You will need Adobe Acrobat to view PDF documents.